Climate-based cucumber planting guide for Montreal, Quebec

 Main risk: The usual setbacks here come from management choices rather than from the season itself.

-How Frost Affects Cucumbers in Montreal
+How Frost Affects Planting Dates for Cucumbers in Montreal

 Montreal usually has about 168 frost-free days, with a typical last spring frost around April 29 and a typical first fall frost around October 14.